 From Washington DC, he was stationed as an ophthalmologist at the Tokyo Army General Hospital in occupied Japan until he was called to active service yet again in the Korean War.
 In 1953, Dr. Hull was finally back home in the United States.
 He resigned his post and joined the California National Guard.
 In 1974, Colonel Hull retired from military service altogether.

-In 2002 Dr. Hull sat down to talk about his life and experiences for the Museum of Vision Oral History Project.
+In 2002 Dr. Hull sat down to talk about his life and experiences for the Museum of the Eye® Oral History Project.